kitessafikadu/kitessafikadu/README.md

 <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&width=500&height=70&duration=4000&lines=Hi+there!+👋;+I'm+Kitessa+Fikadu!;" />

-**a passionate software developer and creative problem-solver.** I love crafting elegant and efficient solutions to tackle complex challenges.
+**A passionate full-stack developer** I love crafting elegant and efficient solutions to tackle complex challenges.
 With proficiency in multiple programming languages and frameworks, I enjoy pushing the boundaries of what's possible.

 **Let's collaborate, innovate, and build something amazing together!** Feel free to explore my repositories and projects.
 Don't hesitate to reach out if you have any questions or exciting opportunities to discuss.